-This intensive, one-day course is aimed at beginner-intermediate level users.
-Delivered by people who have been actively using and researching Twitter for the past 4 years, this course will show you how to set up Twitter correctly, how to Tweet like a pro, how to use it for all manner of communication, how to listen to conversations, measure its effectiveness and integrate it with other apps.
+Our Twitter Workshop is an intensive, one-day, hands-on course aimed primarily at beginner-level users.
+We have been using and researching Twitter for the past 8 years and this course will show you how to set up Twitter correctly, Tweet like a pro, use it for different business activities, listen to conversations, build a following and measure its effectiveness.

 The Art of Tweeting Part 1

 We will consider who you are going to be tweeting to, the type of language and keywords you should use and trying to maintain a balance in your tweeting.
-This section will be peppered with dozens of examples of how organisations are using Twitter to push products, handle complaints, pointing people to other social media or digital assets, event promotion, competitions, polls, advice, and more.
+We will use dozens of examples of how organisations are using Twitter.
+We will:

 How to Build a Following